Legacy of Zanzer Tem (Provisional)

 Lifespan – Dwarves reach age of majority at 50, are considered middle aged at 140, old at 210, ancient as they approach 300, and typically live into their early 400’s.

-When dwarves first came to the valley they came via the great under road, that connects the ancient dwarven homeland to Hearth Home, which was the first dwarven settlement, but not the last, within a generation they had spread to many areas of the valley, and the great mineral wealth found led to the creation of a mighty dwarven state.
+When dwarves first came to the valley they came via the great under road, that connects the ancient dwarven homeland to Hearth Home, the first local dwarven settlement, but not the last.
+Within a generation they had spread to many areas of the valley, and the great mineral wealth found led to the creation of a mighty dwarven state.

 The jewel of this state was the mighty city of Stanacum.
 The plunging cataract that falls into Lake Ostrel actually flows like an aqueduct through the under city of Stanacum.
 The great city endured for only a few generations, with the names of but 7 dwarven kings carved on the walls (including several who had very short reigns).
 By the end of the first rift war between the elves and dwarves, the great city was already a virtual ghost town, and all other dwarf holdings in the valley outside of the Farolas hills had been abandoned (or worse).

-The last king Farolas III, ordered the lower chambers be sealed, never to be reopened (exactly what these lower chambers contain, or even where they are is unknown), then set upon a quest to hunt down the Witch-Lord Aristicles, a quest from which he never returned (much like the lower chambers exactly why this quest necessitated the king to take his greatest warriors and abandon his people is lost to the mists of time).
+The last king Farolas III, ordered the lower chambers be sealed, never to be reopened (exactly what these lower chambers contain, or even where they are is unknown), then set upon a quest to hunt down the Witch-Lord Aristicles, a quest from which he never returned.
+Why this quest necessitated the king to take his greatest warriors and abandon his people is lost to the mists of time.
 The city was soon abandoned, and the dwarves retreated west back towards Hearth Home.